konosmgr/youtuber-bidding-app/STATE.md

 - Added smooth 3-stage animations to Past Auction cards with delayed entrances based on card position
 - Implemented proper cleanup in animation code with onDestroy hooks
 - Enhanced AuctionCard and PastAuctionCard components with advanced 3D effects from the showcase implementation
-- Added time-based animations with sine and cosine wave effects to create more dynamic card interactions
+- Added time-based animations with sine and cosine wave functions to create more dynamic card interactions
 - Improved floating particle animations with larger, more visible particles
 - Added subtle breathing animations to various card elements for a more polished look
 - Enhanced badges with dynamic rotation and scaling effects based on hover state